lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

 # Dimensionality Reduction

 * This gives three parameters in the puppeteers control.

-This implies that the 39 variables we see moving are controlled by only 3 variables.
-These 3 variables are often called the hidden or *latent variables*.
+* Implies that the puppet we see moving is controlled by only 3 variables.

+* These 3 variables are often called the hidden or *latent variables*.

-* Assume similar for real world data, observations are derived from lower dimensional underlying proccess
+* Assume similar for real world data, observations are derived from lower dimensional underlying process

+# Examples in Social Sciences

 * Underpins *psychological scoring* such as *IQ* or *personality tests*